Absolutely. All members receive training at the beginning of their service, as well as project-specific training during service.

 On September 27, 2007, President Bush signed the College Cost Reduction and Access Act of 2007 (“CCRAA”) into law.
 In addition to other amendments to the Higher Education Act of 1965, the CCRAA created two new federal programs: a new Public Service Loan Forgiveness program and a new Income-Based Repayment plan (IBR) for the repayment of federal loans.

-You may qualify for postponement, or forbearance, of the repayment of your loans during your service.
+Members may qualify for postponement, or forbearance, of the repayment of your loans during your service.
 The education award will help you pay off qualified student loans when you're finished.
-Contact your lender for more specific information or to confirm your loan status during AmeriCorps service.
+Contact your lender for more specific information or to confirm your loan status during

 Some programs have specific skill requests in certain areas, and others look for a bachelor's degree or a few years of related volunteer/job experience.
 For others, your motivation and commitment may be the primary requirement.